33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 Many murals, chocolate shops, coffee places, small boutique hotels, and restaurants exist.
 Honestly, this is the perfect place for an Instagram photoshoot.
 It’s idyllic.

-In 2019 Jalatlaco was included in the Time Out magazine list of the 50 coolest neighborhoods in the world.
+In 2019, Jalatlaco was included in the Time Out magazine list of the 50 coolest neighborhoods in the world.

-12. Visit the Santo Domingo Temple, the Museo de Las Culturas and El Jardín Etnobotánico de Oaxaca.
+12. Visit the Santo Domingo Temple, the Museo de las Culturas and El Jardín Etnobotánico de Oaxaca.

-During the “reforma times” (part of Mexican history that gives place to the “birth” of a liberal party against the clerical powers), it served the military in different ways, then Porfirio Diaz (Oaxacan and Mexican dictator) gave it back to the church.
+During the “reforma times” (part of Mexican history that gave place to the “birth” of a liberal party against the clerical powers), it served the military in different ways, then Porfirio Diaz (Oaxacan and Mexican dictator) gave it back to the church.

 At the temple, you can hire a local guide to talk about architecture, history, altarpieces, and a magnificent vault.